 Modern computers and smartphones have built-in ways of generating randomness, or “entropy” to use for choosing each character of a password.
 These entropy algorithms are more reliable than the squishy neural network computers we have between our ears, which are biased by a lifetime of memories and unconsciously personalize what we think is random.
 Coming up with a long random line of numbers, letters and whatever each online service requires is easy for a computer to do.
 Password managers are apps which can run on your computer, tablet or smartphone to handle this for you.
 A good password manager will make creating secure passwords quick and easy, since most password managers can both generate a new password and automatically remember it so you don’t have to.

-This is the best way to change the password on whatever online service got breached, but while you’re at, you can start changing all your passwords to stronger ones using a password manager.
-Next time this happens you’ll at least have bought some time—assuming hashing algorithms themselves aren’t made vulnerable new mathematical breakthroughs—before having to change your password in the next breach.
+This is the best way to change the password on whatever online service got breached, but while you’re at it, you can start changing all your passwords to stronger ones using a password manager.
+Next time this happens you’ll at least have bought some time before having to change your password in the next breach.
 If you’re wondering which password manager to use, check out our guide on how to choose one.